Convert CUT to FTS

 The Flexible Image Transport System (FTS) file extension, is predominantly utilized for the storage, transmission, and manipulation of scientific and astronomical data.
 Developed by NASA in the late 1970s, this standardized format facilitates data interchange among the astronomical community.
 FTS is highly extensible, supporting various data types such as images, tables, and multidimensional arrays.
 Its widespread adoption stems from its capability to encapsulate metadata efficiently, enabling accurate and effective exchange of complex datasets among researchers and institutions.

-Wait for the converter to finish and download your FTS image.
+Wait for the converter to finalize, then access your FTS image.